Pekiti-Tirsia Kali: Fighting methods

-All of the basic 64 attacks including the breakdown of Thrust and Tapping, Break In/Break out, Five attacks, Seven attacks, and Clock system.
-It includes advanced techniques of Sequidas, Contradas, and Recontras.
+All of the basic 64 attacks including the breakdown of Thrust and Tapping, Break In/Break out, Five attacks, Seven attacks, and Clock system includes advanced techniques of Sequidas, Contradas, and Recontras.
 There are inserts along the way of unarmed knife tapping, bladework, locks and technical throws, unarmed combat and armed combat.
-The footwork strategy and handiwork with the weapon are also most important.
+Footwork strategy and handiwork with the weapon are also most important.